jtambe/tech-talks/hello-dromedary/README.md

 You can access dromedary at [localhost:8080](http://localhost:8080)

-To supress output to the terminal you can run dromedary n the background with `nohup gulp &`
+To supress output to the terminal you can run dromedary in the background with `nohup gulp &`

 You can specify the port dromedary runs on with the following optional parameter `PORT=<port_number> gulp` to run on port 1337 simply enter `PORT=1337 gulp`